DavidSpriggs/ChromeWebAppJSAPI/README.md

 * Enjoy!

 ## Customize
-* you can include your own modifications (ex: launch page) by editing the manifest and icons before loading package into chrome.
+* You can include your own modifications (ex: launch page) by editing the manifest and icons before loading package into chrome.